Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Air Force and its opponents have gone over the current 37-point total in five of seven games this season.
+- Army's games have gone over 37.5 points in five of seven chances this season.

+- The combined points per game average of the two teams, 63.9, is 26.4 points above Saturday's over/under.

 Air Force Stats and Trends